-For sale at eBay is a Note that is A lot better than those Listed Uncirculated.
+For sale at eBay – a Note that is A lot better than those Listed Uncirculated.

-They are all graded as "Choice About New 58" :
+Many of these notes are graded as "Choice About New 58" :

 A Choice About New 58 note will typically appear to be a Choice New or better note, with one or two light corner bends or folds that reach into the design of the note.
 A light vertical bend down the middle of an otherwise Choice New or better note would also qualify a note for this grade.